Excess Food Opportunities Map

 About the U.S. EPA Excess Food Opportunities Map

 The U.S. EPA Excess Food Opportunities Map supports nationwide diversion of excess food from landfills.
-The interactive map identifies and displays facility-specific information about potential generators and recipients of excess food in the industrial, commercial and institutional sectors and also provides estimates of excess food by generator type.
+The interactive map identifies and displays facility-specific information about potential generators and recipients of excess food in the industrial, commercial and institutional sectors.
+It also provides estimates of excess food by generator type.

-The map displays the locations of nearly 950,000 potential excess food generators.
+The map displays the locations of over 960,000 potential excess food generators.
 These include:

 - correctional facilities.